TheGospeler/Numerical_Tools_in_Geophysics/README.md

 # Numerical_Tools_in_Geophysics
-This repository  contains my codes written in the projects and homework for GLG 892 (Numerical Tools in Earth and Environmental Sciences **recently renamed to** Special Problems in Geophysics and Geodynamics).
+The Numerical Tools in Geophysics repository  contains my codes written in the projects and homework for GLG 892 (Numerical Tools in Earth and Environmental Sciences **recently renamed to** Special Problems in Geophysics and Geodynamics).